LandOfTheRair/landoftherair.github.io/_docs/getting-started/weapon-information.md

 Polearms require use of both hands, have above average damage, an average variance in bonus damage, and have great offensive capabilities.
 They cannot be belted.

-Polearms are generally used by Fighters.
+Polearms are generally used by Warriors.

 ### Axes
 ##### _Features: Axes, Greataxes_

 Axes use one hand, while their great counterpart uses two.
 They have average offensive capabilities, low variance in bonus damage, and above average damage, but generally carry an accuracy bonus.

-Axes are generally used by Fighters.
+Axes are generally used by Warriors.

 ### Daggers
 ##### _Features: Daggers_